python-trio/trio/README.rst

    next:
-   - open_nursery is broken due to use of acontextmanager + missing KI protection

    - MultiError.acatch -- also tracebacks are quite a pain if replacing one object by another...
 I guess each time we catch/rethrow, push the tracebacks from the MultiError onto the